 Game viewing: Western Lowland Gorilla, Crowned Monkeys, Moustached Monkeys, Forest duikers, Black-casqued Wattled Hornbill, Great Blue Turaco, Butterflies, Insects

-Activities: Gorilla treks, forest walks, visit to a local village, night walks
+Activities: Gorilla treks, forest walks, night walks

 Mboko’s is the largest of the three camps with 12 guest rooms extending along the banks of a free-flowing tributary of the Lekoli River.
 Situated in an area of lush meadow-like savannah, frequented by forest buffalo, forest elephant and spotted hyaena, Mboko gives a sense of the scale of Odzala while also allowing you to focus on some of the smaller details: flowers and butterflies (seasonal) can be seen in profusion.
 Mboko Camp offers visitors breath-taking views of the interface between the tropical rainforest and grassland savannah where hundreds of towering termite mounds create an otherworldly experience.
 Star-viewing is spectacular here and access to nearby villages on the fringes of the Park, provides the opportunity to meet and interact with local people.

 Game viewing: Forest Buffalo, Harnessed Bushbuck, Forest Elephant, Spotted Hyaena, Bongo, Red River Hog, Western Sitatunga, Balck and White (Guereza) Colobus Monkey, Grey-cheeked Mangabey, Putty-nosed Money, Hippo, Slender-snouted Crocodile, African Dwarf Crocodile

 It is possible to kayak from Mboko Camp to Lango Camp and this primitive, silent method of transport really immerses you into the jungle and completes your wilderness experience.